 ITT 377 Networking for Video and Multimedia

 This course provides a technical introduction to video and multimedia systems as they are developed, delivered, and managed over high-speed networks.
-Students will explore and work with video and multimedia file formats, storage systems, with a focus on high-speed networks.
+Students will explore and work with video and multimedia file formats, and storage systems with a focus on high-speed networks.
 Video and multimedia standards and protocols will be examined including compression and security aspects of delivering audio, video, animation, games, simulations, and new forms of media.
 Bandwidth, interactivity, quality of service, platform support, and standards are key components of this course.
-Prerequisite: ITT272 or instructor permission.
-Offered on a two year spring rotation.
-Cr: 3.
+Prerequisite: ITT 272 or permission of instructor.
+Offered on a two-year spring semester rotation.
+Cr 3.

 ITT 382 Advanced Web Site Development

 This course advances an understanding of innovative techniques for developing dynamic websites.
 Topics include an analysis of fundamentals of HTML and cascading style sheets (CSS), as well as best practices and standards for managing website initiatives and development teams.
 Student objectives include: demonstrating a proficiency of working with HTML 5/CSS standards; including conceptual design development, graphics and user interface design prototypes (UI), and applying user experience (UX) concepts for delivery of online content.
 Prerequisite: ITT 281 or permission of instructor.
 Offered spring.
 Cr 3.